 Gross debt includes all the financial liabilities of the Holding segment (convertible and exchangeable bonds, bonds and bank debt), valued at their nominal repayment value.

 Gross cash includes the cash and cash equivalents as well as the quasi-liquidities (trading assets, etc.) of the Holding segment.
-This is valued at the book or market value (for trading assets).
+This is valued at the book or market value (for certain cash equivalents).